Providers

 { models: { providers: { vllm: { baseUrl: "http://192.168.1.50:8000/v1", apiKey: "${VLLM_API_KEY}", api: "openai-completions", timeoutSeconds: 300, models: [{ id: "your-model-id", name: "Local vLLM Model" }], }, }, },}

-timeoutSeconds applies to vLLM model HTTP requests only, including connection setup, response headers, body streaming, and the total guarded-fetch abort.
-Prefer this before increasing agents.defaults.timeoutSeconds, which controls the whole agent run.
+timeoutSeconds applies to vLLM model HTTP requests only: connection setup, response headers, body streaming, and the total guarded-fetch abort.
+It also raises the LLM idle/stream watchdog ceiling above the implicit ~120s default for this provider.
+Prefer this over increasing agents.defaults.timeoutSeconds, which controls the whole agent run.

 Server not reachable